skienzmatishun/rippreport/content/p/april-fool/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Political insiders tricked citizens into believing a public health emergency was nothing more than a political hoax.
+State rankings and audit records expose deep systemic corruption that leaves taxpayers paying the ultimate price.
+We detail how blind political loyalty leads straight to total financial ruin.
 ---
 The month of April starts out with a day for fools, APRIL FOOL’S DAY.
 In Alabama some citizens are participating a 100%, at the potential risk of others.